Yang7879/3D-RecGAN-extended/README.md

 If you use the paper, code or data for your research, please cite:
 ```
 @inProceedings{Yang18,
-  title={3D Object Dense Reconstruction from a Single Depth View},
+  title={Dense 3D Object Reconstruction from a Single Depth View},
   author = {Bo Yang
   and Stefano Rosa
   and Andrew Markham